OctopusDeploy/blog/blog/2019-12/octopus-jenkins-plugin/index.md

 **Octopus Deploy**:

-* Package your build output (i.e. ZIP it up).
+* Package your build output (i.e., ZIP it up).
 * Push your zipped packages to Octopus or another artifact repository.
 * Push build information to Octopus to provide linkages to the code, build, and any work items related to the build.
-* Create releases to shapshot your deployment process and dependencies.
+* Create releases to snapshot your deployment process and dependencies.
-* Deploy releases to your environments like dev, test and production.
+* Deploy releases to your environments like dev, test, and production.

 NOTE: This release of our plugin does not support Jenkins Pipelines, but it is on our radar.